itsasimiqbal/itsasimiqbal.github.io/README.md

 - Michel Schmidlin (M.Sc.
 Neuroscience, ETH Zurich) Neuroscience Block Course

 #### Interested Students:
-Any undergrad or graduate student in STEM field at UZH/ETH/EPFL interested in working with me on topics related to <b>Neuro-inspired Artificial Intelligence</b> then please feel free to reach out:
+Any undergrad or graduate student in Computer Science (or similar STEM field) at UZH/ETH Zurich/LUMS interested in working with me on topics related to <b>Neuro-inspired Artificial Intelligence</b> then drop me an email:
 ```
 iqbala{at}ini.ethz.ch
 ```